-December 31, 2013 December 31, 2012
+December 31, 2012 December 31, 2011

 (Dollars in thousands)

-Current portion \$ - \$1,270
+Current portion \$1,270 \$ -

-Long-term portion 5,064 4,991
+Long-term portion 4,991 9,693

-Total contingent consideration \$5,064 \$6,261
+Total contingent consideration \$6,261 \$9,693

-The current portion of contingent consideration was included within other accrued liabilities in the Consolidated Balance Sheets.
-The long-term portion was recorded within other long-term liabilities in the Consolidated Balance Sheets.
+The current portion of contingent consideration is recorded within accrued liabilities in the Consolidated Balance Sheets.
+The long-term portion is recorded within other long-term liabilities in the Consolidated Balance Sheets.
 The total contingent consideration has been assigned to the Company's wholesale segment.

-The following table summarizes the activity during 2013 and 2012 related to the contingent payments as recorded in the Consolidated Statements of Earnings (dollars in thousands):
+The following table summarizes the activity during 2012 related to the contingent payments as recorded in the Consolidated Statements of Earnings (dollars in thousands):

-2013 2012

-Beginning balance \$ 6,261 \$ 9,693
+Beginning balance \$ 9,693

-Payment of contingent consideration (1,270)

-Net losses (gains) on remeasurement of contingent consideration 24 (3,522)
+Net gain on remeasurement of contingent consideration (3,522)

-Interest expense 49 90
+Interest expense 90

-Ending balance \$ 5,064 \$ 6,261
+Ending balance \$ 6,261

-The net losses (gains) on remeasurement of contingent consideration were recorded within selling and administrative expenses in the Consolidated Statements of Earnings.
+The net gain was recorded within selling and administrative expenses in the Consolidated Statements of Earnings.